🐠 The Great Barrier Reef is Australia’s most prized and visited natural destination.

 Port Douglas Highlights: 3 or 4 days.

-Low Isles located 15 km from the coast, Low Isles offers island tours and beach snorkeling.
-It has 15 types of soft corals and is home to colorful parrotfish, angelfish, damselfish, and clownfish.
+Low Isles - located 15 km offshore, Low Isles offer island tours and beach snorkeling.
+The reefs have 15 types of soft coral and colorful parrotfish, angelfish, damselfish, and clownfish.

-Mackay Coral Cay A stunning, remote coral island in the middle of the Great Barrier Reef, perfect for snorkeling.
+Mackay Coral Cay - a remote coral island in the Great Barrier Reef

-Four Mile Beach - this is Port Douglas's best beach.
-It's less than a 5-minute walk from the town center.
-You can walk along the sandy shore for hours.
-The beach starts at a rocky area in the north, perfect for kids to explore.
+Four Mile Beach - this is Port Douglas’s best beach, under a 5-minute walk from town.
+Walk the sandy shore for hours.
+It starts at rocky headlands in the north, perfect for kids to explore.

-Daintree National Park - this rainforest park is 100 km north of Cairns.
-It has many unique plants and animals found nowhere else.
-It is also one of the oldest rainforests in the world.
+Daintree National Park - the park entrance is 20 km north of Port Douglas.
+It has many rare plants and animals found only there, and is one of the world’s oldest rainforests.

-Located one (1) hour northwest of Port Douglas. <route>
+Located one (1) hour northeast of Port Douglas. <route>

 -